JFK Assassination Records Processing Project

 *For more information about the ARRB and the Act, you can read the Final Report of the Assassination Records Review Board.
 A copy of the Act is in Appendix C of the Report.

-The President created the Assassination Records Review Board (ARRB) as an independent agency to re-examine for release the assassination-related records that federal agencies still regarded as too sensitive to open to the public.
+In accordance with the John F. Kennedy Assassination Records Collection Act of 1992 (JFK Act), the President created the Assassination Records Review Board (ARRB) as an independent agency to re-examine for release the assassination-related records that federal agencies still regarded as too sensitive to open to the public.
 The Board finished its work on September 30, 1998, issued a final report, and transferred all of its records to the National Archives and Records Administration.

 What does the John F Kennedy Assassination Records Collection Act of 1992 say about the release of assassination records?